zeligism/zeligism.github.io/_posts/2026-06-03-CultureModel.md

 For example, we could ask a stone how long it's been there, what it saw, or what its properties are.
 We tend to anthropomorphize things and give them attributes and functions that allow them to interact with the world (that is what object-oriented programming does too, in some sense).
-But there is something deeper about speaking: it's free and open-ended.
+But there is something deeper about speaking.
+It's free and open-ended.

 Through this lens, we can look at culture as an abstract object that describes a group of people—a society.
 When we query a society, we query its members directly and receive a variety of responses that we do not have the capacity to process individually.